postgrespro/pg_probackup/packaging/Readme.md

 ```

 To build repo the gpg keys for package signing must be present ...
-Repo must be build with 1 thread:
+Repo must be build using 1 thread (due to debian bullshit):
 ```
 make repo -j1
 ```